Star Inn the City, York

 We’ve long championed the Star inn at Harome, one of Yorkshire’s best gastropubs, and the Star Inn the City, in a corner of Museum Gardens right by the river in York, brings Pern’s traditional British dishes with a twist, to the green heart of the city.

-You can read how Pern and partner Justin Brosenitz restored the rotting old Engine House by the Ouse; how it looks a million dollars with it’s sleek glass Garden Room and its sunny terrace (excavated beneath to allow for the frequently flooding river).
+Pern restored the rotting old Engine House by the Ouse and today it looks a million dollars with it’s sleek glass Garden Room and its sunny terrace (excavated beneath to allow for the frequently flooding river).

-Like the Star Inn the country, the menu is made up of comforting plates of well cooked food with the added Pern skill that lift a mundane Monday night dish into something pretty good.
+Like the Star Inn the country, the menu is made up of comforting plates of well-cooked food with the added Pern skill that lifts a mundane Monday night dish into something pretty good.
 For instance: posh prawn cocktail … prawns, cold-smoked salmon, tomato sorbet and pea puree … a salad of mulled quince with Yorkshire Blue cheese and candied walnuts … risotto of partridge with chestnuts, curly kale and Hawes Wensleydale.